 - Agree the length of time the special measures should last.
 It could be up to three months.

-- Once you have this agreement in place, Experian, Equifax and TransUnion will apply the ’emergency payment freeze’ to the relevant credit record on you if agreed before 31 October.
+- Once you have this agreement in place, Experian, Equifax and TransUnion will apply the ’emergency payment freeze’ to the relevant credit record on you.

 - Ensure you have an agreed ’emergency payment freeze’ with each and every one of your lenders whom you might not be able to pay before you reach the stage of missing a payment.
 If you miss a payment, you could damage your score.

 - Check your credit report and score every month and if you spot mistakes or arrears building up while a freeze was agreed, contact the lender first.
-If that doesn’t resolve the situation, you should contact the CRA.
+If that doesn’t resolve the situation, you should contact your credit reference agency.

 It’s vital that you don’t just cancel direct debits as that can result in a missed payment being recorded on your report.
 A missed payment can take 130 points off your Experian credit score.

-This story was originally published on 9 April 2020 and has been updated since.
-The latest update was published on 22 September and included new information on how payment holidays and other financial help will affect credit scores after 31 October.
+This story was originally published on 9 April 2020 and has been regularly updated since then.
+The latest update was published on 6 November 2020, and included new information on how payment holidays and other financial help is set to be extended to 31 January 2021 due to England’s winter lockdown.
 Additional reporting by Ian Aikman and Danielle Richardson.